ToasterBiome/final-project-demo/README.md

 ## A Small Chat

 A Small Chat is a web application where you can "post" sticky notes for people to see.
-It is currently client only and you can only push notes to yourself and what is displayed at the start is static from a file.
-No communication yet :(

-The notes you submit disappear on reload, as they are not saved.
+It supports authenticating the user through Google services and lets you react with a variety of emoticons to different sticky notes.
+You can delete and edit your own posts if you don't like them or want to change them.
+I orignally wanted to add image support or avatars, but Google Firebase is quite tricky.